Career Overview

 Duties

-- Drive and operate tracked or truck-mounted rotary drilling, air-track or other drilling machines to bore large blast holes to specified depths at staked positions in open-pit mine or quarry
+- Operate tracked or truck-mounted rotary drilling, air-track or other drilling machines to bore blast holes in open-pit mines or quarries

 - Run drilling machines to drill blast holes in rock at road or other construction sites

-- Operate tracked or truck-mounted drill equipped with auger or other attachment to drill holes for building foundations or pilings
+- Operate tracked or truck-mounted drills equipped with an auger or other attachments to drill holes for building foundations or pilings

-- May measure location and stake out pattern of holes to be drilled, load blast holes with explosives and detonate explosives to dislodge coal, ore or rock
+- May measure and stake out patterns of holes to be drilled, load blast holes with explosives and detonate explosives to dislodge coal, ore or rock

-- Load explosives in blast holes by hand or direct movement of bulk explosives trucks to load holes
+- Load explosives in blast holes by hand or direct bulk explosives trucks to load blast holes

-- Connect electrical wires, detonating cords or fuses into series and connect series to blasting machines; press handle or button to detonate charges
+- Connect electrical wires, detonating cords or fuses into series (of holes) and connect the series to blasting machines

-- Handle, store and transport explosives and accessories in accordance with regulations and make sure that safety procedures are followed
+- Handle, store and transport explosives and accessories to meet regulatory and safety procedures

 - May operate air-track, rotary, down-the-hole or other drilling machines to drill blast holes